sumanthreddym/goodpoints/README.md

 ![Customers use the link to visit Goodpoints site, where they can login with their mobile number connected to their loyalty account.](https://challengepost-s3-challengepost.netdna-ssl.com/photos/production/software_photos/001/750/064/datas/original.png)

+### Sample use-case examples

+Large businesses that use Square such as Shake Shack could use Goodpoints platform to allow their customers to use their Square loyalty points to donate to causes and charities that they care about.
+This will not only increase customer trust and loyalty for the Shake Shack brand, but also make customers feel good.

+A small local restaruant can use Goodpoints to allow customers to make donations using their points to local causes and non-profits that are working on local issues.
+This will help the restaurnt in gaining the trust of not just the customer but also the local community.

 ### I'm a business who uses Square.
 Will my customers use their points to donate to charity rather than buying a product for themselves?